-Black Canyon of the Gunnison National Park, also known as the Black Canyon National Park, is a national park in Montrose, Colorado.
+Black Canyon of the Gunnison National Park, also known as the Black Canyon National Park, is a national park outside Montrose, Colorado.
 It is managed by the US National Park Service since it was established as a national monument in 1933.
 It was later upgraded to national park status in 1999.
-The entire park spans a total land area of 30,750 acres.
-Meanwhile, it has an annual tourist visit of over 238,000 (as of 2016).
+The entire park spans a total land area of 30,750 acres with over 238,000 annual visitors (as of 2016).

 The area covered by the Black Canyon of the Gunnison National Park includes the deepest and most dramatic part of the canyon in the area.
 This canyon continues to travel upstream towards the Curecanti National Recreation Area until it merges into the Gunnison George National Conservation Area.
 The canyon is named after the fact that the depth of the canyon means that it only gets up to 33 minutes of sunlight per day.
 While there are many other canyons in the US that are known for their depth, this one is unique as it comes to the narrowness and darkness to its quality.